 Sourced through Scoop.it from: www.elpasochiropractorblog.com

 Posture isn’t only important for its visual aspects, maintaining a proper posture can ultimately help keep an individual healthy.
 Sitting and even standing incorrectly for an extended period of time can alter the structure of the spine, leading to long term, physical complications.
 A proper posture is overall important for achieving optimal heath.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.

 By Dr. Alex Jimenez

-The information herein on "Physical Effects of Improper Posture" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Physical Effects of Improper Posture" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*